-This rule applies for the older age groups of players, currently from the age of 10 and up in U.S.A – check your local rules.
+This rule applies to the older age groups of players, currently from the age of 10 and up in the U.S.A – check your local rules.

-A free-kick is awarded to the defending team when there is an offside.
+A free-kick is awarded to the defending team when there’s an offside.
 The freekick is taken from the position where the attacking player was offside.

 A yellow card is given caution to a player.
 It can be given for one of the following reasons.